veeral-patel/how-to-secure-anything/README.md

 The idea here is to make it economically, not technically, infeasible for the attacker to attack us.
 He can still attack us, but his expected effort will exceed his expected gain.

 Say a scammer manages to scam one of every hundred people out of $5.
-If we can add a $0.10 fee to every call, then he'd need to pay $10 in fees to earn $5.
+If we can add a $0.10 fee to every call, then they'd need to pay $10 in fees to earn $5.

 Another example would be not storing credit card data ourselves, and instead outsourcing this to a payment processor, so the reward of attacking us is less.